-We train this team of more than 60 volunteers to respond to our residents’ immediate needs in small or large-scale emergencies.
-Emergency Social Services (ESS) volunteers may provide services to evacuees in a Reception Centre during larger emergencies, or “curb-side” for smaller events.
+We train this team of more than 70 volunteers to respond to our residents’ immediate needs in small or large-scale emergencies.
+Emergency Support Services (ESS) volunteers may provide services to evacuees in a Reception Centre during larger emergencies, or “curb-side” for smaller events.

 ESS Level One

-The ESS Level One group includes members from our larger ESS team, and are available to respond 24/7.
-These volunteers support residents in small scale emergencies like residential fires, to help find temporary shelter, food, clothing and information.
+The ESS Level One team includes members from our larger ESS team, and are available to respond 24/7.
+These volunteers support residents in small-scale emergencies like residential fires, to help find temporary shelter, food, clothing and information.

 You don’t need any certifications to join us!
 You’ll learn everything you need to know about ESS through training and exercising.
 The Justice Institute of British Columbia provides much of the training.
 Courses offered include Reception Centre, Group Lodging, Registration and Referrals and Resource Acquisition.
 You can study the first few courses online to get a solid base for in-class learning.